 Perhaps most significantly, WordPress is a free open-source solution that allows a degree of flexibility as to how you can customize out-of-the-box elements and the types of themes and plugins, free and paid, that you can incorporate to create your desired digital experience.

-WordPress has certain downfalls as well, and they shouldn’t be overlooked in the process of choosing a CMS partner:
+These benefits aside, WordPress has certain downfalls as well, and they shouldn’t be overlooked in the process of choosing a CMS partner:

 - A complex dashboard: WordPress’s dashboard can be difficult to navigate for the simplest of tasks, and can become impossible to work through for more elaborate things.